Driving Licence (film): Plot

-Kuruvila Joseph, a Motor Vehicle Inspector (MVI) at Kakkanad RTO is a passionate fan of Malayalam film actor Hareendran.
-Hareendran is preparing to leave for the United States for his wife's diagnosis, delaying the filming of his film, The Great Director, which already incurred a budget overrun.
+Kuruvilla Joseph, a Motor Vehicle Inspector (MVI) at Kakkanad RTO is a passionate fan of Malayalam film actor Hareendran.
+Hareendran is preparing to leave for the United States for his wife's diagnosis, interrupting the shooting of his film, The Great Dictator, which has already incurred a budget overrun.
 With the climax still remaining to be shot at an Indian Navy leased land, the crew learns that Hareendran's driving licence, that needs to be submitted to get clearance, is missing.
 The producer is outraged as the film has to be wrapped as soon as possible.

 Due to a clerical error while shifting between RTO buildings, Hareendran cannot apply for a duplicate licence as issuing a new licence would take time.
-Hence, Hareendran's politician friend Peringodan meets Kuruvila for speeding the procedure.
-Kuruvila agrees to issue licence illicitly without Hareendran even attending the test.
+Hence, Hareendran's politician friend Peringodan meets Kuruvila to speed up the procedure.
+Kuruvila agrees to issue the licence illicitly without Hareendran even taking a driving test.
 In return, he summons Hareendran to the RTO to meet him in person and as proof in case of an inquiry.
-Meanwhile, Hareendran's professional rival Bhadran is plotting to suppress competition from Hareendran by means of occult.
+Meanwhile, Hareendran's professional rival Bhadran is plotting to suppress competition from Hareendran by means of deceit.

 Even though he realises going to the RTO might give away clues for his visit, Hareendran hesitatingly agrees, hoping that an unadvertised visit calls for less visibility.
 On his arrival, he sees TV channels surrounding the premises, amidst, a peon gives a misinformation to a reporter that Hareendran, an avid driver, has been driving without a licence.
 The news spreads, and an infuriated Hareendran scolds Kuruvila in front of his son and superiors for the leak and leaves.
 Angered, Kuruvila informs reporters that Hareendran was arrogant and wanted a licence without going through the normal procedures.

 Hareendran's reputation has been severely damaged and to worsen the situation, Bhadran's fans community head, Saheer, organises a hit-and-run attack on Kuruvila.
 At midnight, a masked gang cast stones at his house and Kuruvila's son suffers a head injury.
 Kuruvila believes it is Hareendran's men.
 Meanwhile, Hareendran reluctantly cancels his US trip on the producer's insistence.
-While rushing his son to the hospital, a frustrated Hareendran calls Kuruvila by phone and threatens him, which affirms Kuruvila's conviction.
+While rushing his son to the hospital, a frustrated Hareendran calls Kuruvila by phone and threatens him, which affirms Kuruvila's suspicions.